jardelkuhnen/jardelkuhnen/README.md

 I ❤️ software !

-:computer: Software Developer, currently based in Brazil, at Ambev Tech.
+:computer: Software Developer, currently based in Brazil, at Mercado Livre.

 :writing_hand: Enthusiastic about developing technologies that help the world to be better.